DrAdrianDC/Portfolio-for-Data-Science/Project-5- Image Classification/README.md

 ## Project-5 Image Classification

-This repository contains an in-depth comparison of three image classification techniques: Transfer Learning, Custom Convolutional Neural Networks (CNNs), and XGBoost with features extracted from a pre-trained CNN.
+This repository contains an in-depth comparison of three image classification techniques: Transfer Learning, Convolutional Neural Networks (CNNs), and XGBoost with features extracted from a pre-trained CNN.
 The comparison highlights the strengths and weaknesses of each approach based on their test accuracies.

 #### Why Transfer Learning?